What’s a Mopar car?

 Chrysler invents an entirely new minivan market by introducing the Plymouth Voyager and Dodge Caravan.

-fourth-largest US automobile manufacturer for $800 million, American Motors Corporation that includes the Jeep brand.
+Chrysler acquires the fourth-largest US automobile manufacturer for $800 million, American Motors Corporation, which includes the Jeep brand.

 Chrysler and General Motors create the first joint venture between two US automakers, New Venture Gear.